Sausage Recipes

 Bratwurst

-1 tablespoon powdered milk
+1 tablespoon ground oatmeal

 1 egg beaten